louiswillems/louiswillems.github.io/_posts/2018-10-23-Predicting price of red wines from SAQ.md

 <br>

 We can see that..........

 For our hyperparameter Optimization we will use GridSearchCV rather than RandomizedSearchCV.
 Although we will be using GridSearchCV, it may be computationally expensive for a bigger dataset.

+Though Catboost performs well with default parameters, there are several parameters that drive a significant improvement in results when tuned.
+The most importants parameters for CatBoost are: cat_features, one_hot_max_size, learning_rate & n_estimators and max_depth.

 <br>